 In the past all of these costs might have been spread across all customers/ratepayers, driving up electric bills for residential customers.

-In November of 2025, the Kansas Corporation Commission approved a new tarrif plan for Large Load Power Users, which effectively places the burden for additional infrastructure squarely on the customer whose large load required it in the first place.
+In November of 2025, the Kansas Corporation Commission approved a new tariff plan for Large Load Power Users, which effectively places the burden for additional infrastructure squarely on the customer whose large load required it in the first place.

 This is a major step forward in protecting residential customers in Kansas, and governmental entities can take comfort in knowing data centers will not impact their citizens power bills.